Pin Classes I: Growth Rates: Pin Words and Pin Classes

 {

 }

 Note: in the previous table we write $(f)^{k}$ to denote the factor $f$ repeating $k$ times for some $k \geq 0$.

-\begin{obs} We emphasise some noteworthy features of these lists: \begin{enumerate} \item There is no overlap between the two lists: no pin word which generates a $\boxplus$-decomposable is also involved in a collision. \item All collisions are pairs except for the two quadruples at length $4$. \item There are two distinct families of collisions at length $5$: the \textbf{regular} length $5$ collisions, which generalise to a family of collisions for all $n \geq 6$; and the \textbf{pathological} length $5$ collisions, which are a family unique to length $5$. \item All even collisions of length $n \geq 4$ require all four quadrants, whereas the odd collisions of length $n \geq 5$ require only three. \end{enumerate} \end{obs}
+\begin{obs} We emphasise some noteworthy features of these lists: \begin{enumerate} \item There is no overlap between the two lists: no pin word which generates a $\boxplus$-decomposable is also involved in a collision. \item All collisions are pairs except for the two quadruples at length $4$. \item There are two distinct families of collisions at length $5$: the \emph{regular} length $5$ collisions, which generalise to a family of collisions for all $n \geq 6$; and the \emph{irregular} length $5$ collisions, which are a family unique to length $5$. \item All even-length collisions of length $n \geq 4$ require all four quadrants, whereas the odd-length collisions of length $n \geq 5$ require only three. \end{enumerate} \end{obs}